In the guide

 • a label attached to the product

-The information should be presented in the form 'Contains:' followed by a list of the allergens present in the food.
+The information must be presented in the form 'Contains:' followed by a list of the allergens present in the food.

-If the specific allergen appears in the list above then you should list it by name - for example, 'Contains: Wheat, Milk, Eggs'.
+If the specific allergen appears in the list above then you must list it by name - for example, 'Contains: Wheat, Milk, Eggs'.

 This is not necessary if the name of the product makes a clear reference to the allergen (milk, peanut butter, etc).

-Many businesses selling non-prepacked foods will have difficulties (similar to those experienced by restaurants, cafes, etc) preventing cross contamination with other allergens.
-Where this is the case you may use a precautionary statement in the same way as above.
-The statement should be prominently displayed at the point that the products are made available to the customer.
+Many businesses selling non-prepacked foods will have difficulties (similar to those experienced by restaurants, cafes, etc) preventing cross-contamination with other allergens.
+Where this is the case you may use precautionary allergen labelling in the same way as above.
+The statement must be prominently displayed at the point that the products are made available to the customer.

 Allergen information may instead be given by verbal signposting; please refer to the information on signposting in the 'Allergen information: caterers, restaurants, food stalls / vans, etc' section above.